Snow & Ice Control

 • Sidewalks adjacent to Town-owned buildings, properties and Town-maintained parks.

-• Sidewalks adjacent to schools, Town-maintained stairway links within communities and bridge walkways across the Bow River and Jumping Pound Creek.
+• Bridge walkways across the Bow River and Jumping Pound Creek.

 • Asphalt pathways within parks and environmental reserves